 Intermediate: Read Magazines Like The New Yorker

 Magazines like The New Yorker are famous for their editorials and cultural criticism.

 Their essays, articles and cartoons will encourage you to think about important issues in a new way and inform you about things of which you may have been unaware.

 At the same time, you’ll be improving your English comprehension and writing skills.

-For Advanced Learners: Read Magazines Like The Paris Review
+Advanced: Read Magazines Like The Paris Review

 For those who’ve always enjoyed reading or writing stories and poems, following a literary magazine, such as The Paris Review, is vital to develop your skills further.